learn-co-curriculum/dsc-ID3-trees-lab/README.md

 ## All other iterations

 What happens once we get down to a 'pure' split?
 Obviously, we stop splitting.
-Once that happens, we go back to the highest remaining uncalculated node, and calculate the best possible split for that one.
+Once that happens, we go back to the highest remaining uncalculated node and calculate the best possible split for that one.
 We then continue on with that branch, until we have exhausted all possible splits or we run into a split that gives us 'pure' leaves where all 'play=Yes' is on one side of the split, and all 'play=No' is on the other.

 ## Summary